devFF/macOS-Native-Transcription/README.md

 # macOS-Native-Transcription

-A fully local, offline macOS menu bar application designed to seamlessly record system and microphone audio, transcribe it in real-time, and perform speaker diarization.
+A native macOS menu bar app for real-time meeting transcription and speaker diarization.
+100% local, private, and powered by ScreenCaptureKit, Parakeet v3, and pyannote.audio.

 ---